norahsakal/flask-pytorch-backend/README.md

   }
 ```

-9. Update the constructor with binding uploadHandler to this
+11. Update the constructor with binding uploadHandler to this
 `this.uploadHandler = this.uploadHandler.bind(this)`

-10. Update the submit button to trigger uploadHandler
+12. Update the submit button to trigger uploadHandler
-`<input type="submit" onClick={this.uploadHandler} />`
+`<input type="submit" **onClick={this.uploadHandler}** />`

-11. Update the state with the response from the backend
+13. Update the state with the response from the backend
 ```
    this.state = {
       previewImgUrl: false,
       imgHeight: 200,
-      imagePrediction: "",
+      **imagePrediction: ""**,
     }
 ```

-12. Update the event handler to reset the predicted image class when a new image is uploaded
+14. Update the event handler to reset the predicted image class when a new image is uploaded
 ```
 this.setState({
               previewImgUrl,
-              imagePrediction:""
+              **imagePrediction:""**
             })
           })
 ```

-13. Add a hidden text that appears once the model predicted the image class
+15. Add a hidden text that appears once the model predicted the image class
 ```
 { this.state.imagePrediction &&
             <p>The prediction is: {this.state.imagePrediction}